-Our Jack Lemmon series concludes with a look at 1964’s “Good Neighbor Sam,” in which Lemmon plays a wholesome family man who works in San Francisco at — what else? — an advertising agency.
+In 1964, Jack Lemmon starred in “Good Neighbor Sam,” playing a wholesome family man who works in San Francisco at — what else? — an advertising agency.
 He commutes over the Golden Gate Bridge from Marin County, which I too did for a while.
-Did you know the toll is $6 now?
+I shudder to think what the bridge toll is now.

 Lemmon is weary of the boredom and conformity that comes with being a corporate drone.
 “Every day all the husbands we get up and take the same road into the same traffic jam,” he laments.
 “We even dress alike: We put on the same gray suit, the hat, the buttondown shirt and the tie — like sheep.”